sociomantic-tsunami/git-hub/man.rst

   asks GitHub for an authorization token and stores it in the configuration variable `hub.oauthtoken` for future use so you don't need to type your password each time (or store it in the config).
 The username is also stored for future use in the `hub.username` variable.
+If the base URL is specified, it is stored in `hub.baseurl` too.

   \-u USERNAME, --username=USERNAME
     GitHub's username (login name), will be stored in the configuration